tanema/light_world.lua/README.md

 ## Installation

-  copy the lib folder into your project at any path
+  Copy and rename the lib folder into your project.

 ## How to use